Namibia is an incredible country with spectacular landscapes, people and animals and here is a 14 Night Self Drive Namibia Itinerary.

 On arrival in Windhoek either arrange a transfer to be taken to your hotel in the city centre and have the car delivered there (less stressful in my experience) or save some money and pick up your car at the airport.
 Ideally you’ll collect a cool box and a mobile phone/mobile phone SIM to take with you on your journey around Namibia .

 There are some excellent restaurants in Windhoek.
+We loved Joe’s Beerhouse and actually had our first meal there and our last.

-We stayed at The Elegant B&B, Windhoek
+We stayed at The Olive Grove Guesthouse

 Day 2 & 3 – Namibia Road Trip